 Continuing its commitment to global outreach and scholarship, the Clark commemorated the 100th anniversary of the expedition by presenting in China an exhibition of historic images printed from the original photographs in the collection of the Smithsonian Institution Archives in Washington.
 Researchers believe that all of these photographs were taken during the Clark expedition of 1908-9, although little is known about some of the images.

-In conjunction with this installation, the Clark also presented rare original copies of Through Shên-kan to Chinese municipalities along the expedition route, and has translated the book into Mandarin (both versions of the book can be viewed in digital form on the Library pages of the Clark website).
-The book has also served as inspiration for three students from Oxford University, who during the summer of 2008 retraced the original route of the Clark expedition, recording on their own websitethe changes that have occurred during the past 100 years.
-In 2011 and 2012 the Clark will share masterpieces from its collection of French Impressionist paintings with leading museums in Beijing and Shanghai, furthering the relationship between the institution’s artistic legacy and the country Sterling Clark studied so carefully early in his life.
+In conjunction with this installation, the Clark also presented rare original copies of Through Shên-kan to Chinese municipalities along the expedition route, and has translated the book into Mandarin.
+In 2011 and 2012, the Clark shared masterpieces from its collection of French Impressionist paintings with leading museums in Beijing and Shanghai, furthering the relationship between the institution’s artistic legacy and the country Sterling Clark studied so carefully early in his life.

-This project is organized by the Sterling and Francine Clark Art Institute with support from the Fernleigh Foundation and the Robert Sterling Clark Foundation.
+This project was organized by the Sterling and Francine Clark Art Institute with support from the Fernleigh Foundation and the Robert Sterling Clark Foundation.